marlonpg/poc-vampire-raiders/security-pending.md

 ## Other pending
-Add drag-and-drop between slots
+~~Add drag-and-drop between slots~~ ✅ Done
-Add item tooltips on hover to show specs of item
+~~Add item tooltips on hover to show specs of item~~ ✅ Done ~~Drag-and-drop: Can drag items between inventory grid slots or swap them~~ ✅ Done ~~Tooltips: Hover over any item to see name, type, damage, defense, rarity~~ ✅ Done